-Participation in a team sport contest shall result in forfeiture of the contest unless:

-- 1. That particular athlete would have been approved on a hardship waiver had the school filed for the hardship at the appropriate time; a retroactive hardship waiver request must be made to establish that a waiver would have been granted. - 2.
+- Participation in a team sport contest shall result in forfeiture of the contest unless: - 1.
+That particular athlete would have been approved on a hardship waiver had the school filed for the hardship at the appropriate time; a retroactive hardship waiver request must be made to establish that a waiver would have been granted. - 2.
 The student was ineligible at the time due to a transfer from another school, but the student only participated in sub-varsity contests, and the school from which the student transferred: (a) confirms that the Changing Schools form indicating that the school did not object to sub-varsity participation would have been signed if the school had been asked at the time of transfer; and (b) has now signed and returned that form to OSSAA. - 3.
 The school demonstrates that the student only suited up for the contest and did not play, and that the student was permitted to suit up for that contest inadvertently or as the result of a court order temporarily enjoining the enforcement of the eligibility rules of OSSAA and the school as to that student.

-If the violation is determined to be the result of the athlete, parent, or guardian falsifying records or information provided to the school, or of relevant information on eligibility being omitted, the athlete is ineligible - B. Loss of Contests for Participation While Ineligible - As provided in Rule 7-6, a student who participated in games or matches in a particular sport while ineligible shall sit out the same number of contests in the same sport during that school year.
+If the violation is determined to be the result of the athlete, parent, or guardian falsifying records or information - provided to the school, or of relevant information on eligibility being omitted, the athlete is ineligible immediately and will remain ineligible unless and until reinstated by OSSAA's Board of Directors.

+B. Loss of Contests for Participation While Ineligible

+As provided in Rule 7-6, a student who participated in games or matches in a particular sport while ineligible shall sit out the same number of contests in the same sport during that school year.